Course Code: GES411

 Rose Roberts has 20 years of experience helping organizations develop purchasing strategies and implement process improvements.
 Through her leadership and coaching, Rose has helped purchasing departments and executive teams recognize the value of formulating strategies, employing methodologies, and measuring results.
 She has broad experience working with OEM's in a variety of industries, both foreign and domestic.
 Supplier selection and qualification, global sourcing strategies, cost reduction techniques, cross-functional development, and utilization of metrics have been key focus areas, allowing organizations she’s worked with earn world-class distinction.
 Rose has earned and maintained C.P.M. designation since 1995 and has a B.B.A from the University of Texas.
 Professional affiliations include Institute for Supply Chain Management, Dresser Purchasing Council, and Female Executive Mentorship Program.

-There are no specific prerequisites for this program.
+There are no specific prerequisites for this course.
 However, basic computer skills, including the ability to navigate the Internet and use e-mail, are required.
-This program is intended for anyone currently working in, or planning to work in, procurement management, supply management, a purchasing department, or any other area involved with procurement or supply.
+This course is intended for anyone currently working in, or planning to work in, procurement management, supply management, a purchasing department, or any other area involved with procurement or supply.

 ed2go is a global Registered Education Provider for the Project Management Institute (PMI).
 Registered Education Providers (R.E.P.s) offer programs and courses that are preapproved for professional development units through PMI and have been reviewed by a project management professional (PMP) to ensure that they meet PMI's expectations for professional development in project management.